btror/books/crime&punishment.md

 - Katarina

 ### Summary
-- Raskolnikov[^c2raskolnikov], overwhelmed and spiraling, wanders the streets and ends up in a tavern.
-He's on the verge of a mental breakdown and is completely detached from reality.
-He observes the shared misery of the poor and working class, feeling disconnected from them despite his own suffering.
+- Raskolnikov[^c2raskolnikov], overwhelmed and spiraling, wanders around and eventually ends up in a tavern.
+In the tavern he observes the shared misery of the poor and working class.
-- Marmeladov[^c2marmeladov], a pitiful, drunken man, strikes up a conversation with Raskolnikov[^c2raskolnikov].
-He gives a long, emotional monologue about his family's suffering.
-He admits he's wasting their money on alcohol, while Sonya[^c2sonya] has been forced into prostitution to keep the family from starving.
-He speaks of his own guilt and shame but insists that God will forgive Sonya[^c2sonya], calling her "holy through suffering."
+- A drunk man, Marmeladov[^c2marmeladov], strikes up a conversation with Raskolnikov[^c2raskolnikov].
+He gives a long, emotional monologue about his family's turmoil.
+- Marmeladov[^c2marmeladov] is eager to confess his misery.
+He's a former government clerk who lost his job and blows all his family's money on alochol.
+His daughter, Sonya[^c2sonya], entered prostitution to keep the family stable.
+He is drowning in self-pity and says he feels immeasurable guilt and shame.
+  - He insists that God will forgive Sonya[^c2sonya], saying she's "holy through suffering".
-- Raskolnikov[^c2raskolnikov], despite his deteriorating state, feels moved by Marmeladov[^c2marmeladov]'s misery.
-He helps him get home, where Katarina[^c2katerina] lashes out at her drunken husband in front of their hungry children.
+- Raskolnikov[^c2raskolnikov] is moved by Marmeladov[^c2marmeladov] and helps him return home.
+When they get there Marmeladov[^c2marmeladov]'s wife, Katarina[^c2katerina], berates him in front of their hungry children and Raskolnikov[^c2raskolnikov].
+Raskolnikov[^c2raskolnikov] eventually leaves.

 ### Analysis
-- These events force Raskolnikov[^c2raskolnikov] to confront the raw, human suffering around him — suffering that his cold, logical theories can't easily explain away.
-The idea of justifying evil for a greater purpose grows stronger in his mind — he wonders if sacrificing one "louse", such as Alyona[^c2alyona], could save countless "Sonya[^c2sonya]-like" innocents.
+- Marmeladov[^c2marmeladov] is a symbol of the social and moral decay in Russian society.
+His drunken confession demonstrates the cycle of poverty, addiction, and suffering that traps the lower class.
+Marmeladov[^c2marmeladov]'s behavior and acceptance of his degredation highlight the hopelessness felt by the lower class, while his daughter Sonya[^c2sonya]'s sacrifice is an example of selfless suffering.
+- Raskolnikov[^c2raskolnikov] is exposed to the realities of destitution and moral compromises other people have to make while dealing with his own sense of powerlessness and desperation.
+This experience reinforces his perception of an unfair world where desperate actions are justified.